ZocNishant/twitter_clone/README.md

 # twitter_clone
 Clone of the web app TWITTER.
-This is Twitter clone using just HTML, CSS and JavaScrip.
+This is Twitter clone using just HTML, CSS and JavaScript.